In Crisis? View Immediate Support Options

 To schedule a same-day crisis care counseling appointment, students should call 972-669-6400 and inform the person answering the call that they need to urgently speak with a mental health counselor.
 The student will be routed to a mental health counselor for assistance.

-For emergencies outside of Counseling Services hours of operation, view options on the top of this page.
+For emergencies outside of Counseling and Psychological Services hours of operation, view options on the top of this page.

 Typical crisis care situations might include, but are not limited to the following:

 - Acute depression with thoughts of suicide